Littledata Analytics: Connecting Ecommerce Data to Google Analytics

 Export GA4 data to BigQuery using GA4's native BigQuery export feature.
 Send DataWeBot competitive data to the same BigQuery dataset via API or file upload.
 For even richer unification, consider pairing Littledata with a customer data platform like Segment CDP.
 Then build SQL queries or dashboards that join your conversion data with competitor pricing, review, and availability data on product identifiers and date dimensions.

-Data sampling occurs when GA4 analyzes only a subset of your data to generate reports, which happens when queries exceed certain thresholds in the standard interface.
-Sampled reports can produce significantly different numbers than unsampled data, leading to inaccurate conclusions about traffic sources and conversion rates.
-The BigQuery export avoids sampling entirely because it contains raw, unsampled event-level data, making it the preferred option for high-volume ecommerce stores that need precise analytics.
+DataWeBot delivers competitive data to BigQuery alongside GA4 exports to avoid both data sampling and source silos.
+Data sampling occurs when GA4 analyzes only a subset of data to generate reports, producing inaccurate conclusions about traffic sources and conversion rates.
+The BigQuery export avoids sampling entirely by containing raw, unsampled event-level data — the preferred option for high-volume ecommerce stores.